-This form is to be used when adding a course or changing sections after the deadline to add a course.
+This form is to be used when adding a course, moving sections or changing credit hours after the deadline to add a course.

 Late Course Change Form

-Undergraduate students enrolled in a degree program at the U of I are not required to complete a minor for degree certification.
+Undergraduate students enrolled in a degree program at Illinois are not required to complete a minor for degree certification.
 However, many find this a desirable opportunity to study at some depth in a subject matter of additional interest to their major field of study.
 To officially pursue a minor on this campus, students must be aware of the information and follow the procedures outlined by the Provost.